 With all the new responsibilities and trying to keep your grades up, college life can become overwhelming.
 Worse, you can get caught in a vicious thought cycle that doesn’t allow you to focus on the schoolwork you actually have to do.
-Constant stress can also negatively impact your overall physical health.
+Constant stress can impact your overall health and happiness but it can also negatively impact your physical health.

 Instead of fighting anxiety with overeating or drug and alcohol consumption, try meditation.
 Stress reduction is one of the main reasons people meditate.
 It’s a low-cost practice that controls anxiety.
 Plus, it can be done anywhere, at any time.

 And with just 10 minutes a day enough to make a difference, even stressed-out college students can fit a little meditating into their hectic schedules.

 How meditation can help

 If you’re struggling with anxiety, you’re not alone.
 Some 40 million Americans deal with anxiety disorders.

 While sometimes therapy or medication is necessary, research suggests that meditation can help manage anxiety levels.
 When you meditate, you break negative thought patterns.
 These are the thoughts that can generate cycles of worry and anxiety.
 By interrupting obsessive thought patterns, you can then stop or at least lower your levels of anxiety.